MusikAnimal/pageviews/CONTRIBUTING.md

 You'll need to `require('./file_name')` any file that is a dependency.
 All JavaScript is written in ECMAScript 2015+.

-Each app has it's own `config.js`, which are constants for application-wide use.
+Each app has its own `config.js`, which are constants for application-wide use.
 Pageviews, Siteviews and Mediaviews also have a `templates.js` file that defines how data is shown in the right column on the interface.